schand143/planapi/README.md

 3.Mongo Database
 4. Python IDE Pycharm

+#Connect Database

+set path and default port no is 27017

+#import json file

+For importing json file use following cammand

+mongodbimport --jsonArray --db "Your Database Name ex: plan"  --collections "Your collection name ex: planprice" --file "Your json file path"

 #Create Plan
 We will create an endpoint POST /api/v1/users which takes in a JSON object consisting of the user details like price, plan , Services as JSON in the request body.
 We could also design the endpoint to take an array of users.